-Elastic filaments, structures characterised by a length much greater than the cross-sectional width, are very common - for instance bacterial fibers, roots, and spine - and can have complicated 3D geometry.
+Elastic filaments are also very common in biology - for instance bacterial fibers, roots, and spine - and can have complicated 3D geometry.
 Understanding the mechanical behavior of these structures in the context of growth poses a significant challenge.
 We have developed a general framework to study such structures, which we term morphoelastic rods.
 Our approach combines the typical Kirchhoff equations for elastic rods with fundamental ideas from 3D morphoelasticity.